 [Section 4A inserted by No. 68 of 1994 s.
 5.]

-5. Composition of the Commission
+5. Board members

 (1) Subject to subsection (2), the Board shall consist of not more than 10 members appointed by the Governor of whom one shall be appointed by the Governor to be the chairman.

 (1a) The chief executive officer may be appointed by the Governor to be a member of the Board in addition to the members appointed under subsection (1).